alex-ogden/pychan/README.md

 [How to add a website to home screen on iOS and Android](https://techwiser.com/how-to-add-a-website-to-home-screen-on-ios-and-android/)

 ### Installation and Configuration
 Installation is purposefully very easy.
-It's recommended to use the included `docker-compose.yml` file to run the program, however running using Python is also possible.
+It's recommended to use the `build-and-run.sh` script to run the program, passing either `docker` or `local` as the first and only parameter.
+You can also use the the included `docker-compose.yml` file to run the program, however running using Python is also possible.

 Clone the repo and enter the PyChan directory within the repo:
 ```bash